Radiodiffusion Television Ivoirienne: History

 It was four years later, on August 4, 1966, that the Maison de la Télévision was inaugurated in Cocody, equipped with two studios of 100m2 and 400m2 and state-of-the-art technical equipment of the time.

-In 1973, television switched to color.
+The first tests is in 1970, In 1973, television switched to full-color.
 The effort to cover the territory, undertaken seven years earlier, materialized with the opening of a television news antenna in 1973 in Bouaké, in the center of the country, which was transformed into a regional station in 1980.
 This coverage of the national territory ends in 1988 with the inauguration of the Dabakala transmitter.

 Following the launch of a second television channel, Canal 2, on December 9, 1983, the extant RTI television channel was renamed La Première.

 During the Ivorian crisis of 2010–2011, the channel briefly interrupted its broadcast from March 31 to April 1 and again from April 4 to 8, 2011, following attacks by the New Forces of Côte d'Ivoire, bombings of UNOCI and the Licorne Force allied to the president recognized by the international community, Alassane Ouattara.
 He himself created a television channel called Télévision Côte d'Ivoire (TCI) which began broadcasting on January 22, 2011.

 After having broadcast TCI programs since April 11, 2011, on August 9, 2011, the channel was broadcasting again with the RTI1 logo, having integrated TCI's team into its staff.